Harvard-CS145/ecmp/README.md

 To solve this problem, one idea is to use different hash seeds for the ToR and aggregate switches.
 However, we would like the P4 code in the data plane to be **topology independent**.
 That is, we cannot allocate hash seeds based on the switch locations, host IP addresses or the paths in the topology.

 To solve the problem, we introduce the `ecmp_group_id`.
-We set all ToR switches with one specific `ecmp_group_id`, while all aggregated switches with another id.
+We set all ToR switches with one specific `ecmp_group_id`, while all aggregated switches with another ID.
 We can then specify different rules in the `ecmp_group_to_nhop` table based on both the hash value and the `ecmp_group_id`.

 ### Step 2: Generate rules at the controller